peteroupc/classic-wallpaper/uielements.md

 - Curves and straight line segments are drawn unsmoothed and one pixel thick.
 - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
+- There are no translucent (semitransparent) pixels.
-- The three-dimensional (3-D) appearance of buttons and other objects in graphics is based on a light source shining from the upper left.[^3]
+- The three-dimensional (3-D) appearance of buttons and other objects in graphics supposes the presence of a light source shining from the upper left.[^3]
     - Graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]
     - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^9]
 - Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look. [^10]